Skip to main content

 There are some edge cases where the network, or lack of network, doesn't allow communication back to the main Device42 appliance for a variety of reasons.

-Whether remote collectors can’t be deployed or the policy simply doesn’t allow it, we've got the solution:
+Whether remote collectors can't be deployed or the policy simply doesn't allow it, Device42 has the solution:

 Blade Systems Discovery